hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 ![Commodity Registry](../assets/img/tutorials/developer/commodity_registry.png)

-Next, submit a `Trade` transaction (click the button, below left) to move the commodity from TRADER1 to TRADER2.
+Next, submit a `Trade` transaction by clicking the "Submit Transaction" button, bottom left, to move the commodity from TRADER1 to TRADER2.

 ```
 {